alihassanijr/alihassanijr/README.md

 ### 👋

 I'm Ali Hassani.
-I'm a Computer Science PhD Student @ SHI Lab @ University of Oregon.
+I'm a Computer Science PhD Student at Georgia Tech.

-Attention here, attention there.
-We apply attention everywhere.
+Working on useful new attention primitives with subquadratic cost.